kortheof/golang-exe1/README.md

 # golang-exercises
 Golang Exercises Delivery Repository

-Use the following command to clone this Repository to a local directory
+Use the following command to clone this Repository to a local directory:

 $ git clone https://github.com/kortheof/golang-exercises.git